Stall (fluid dynamics): In accelerated and turning flight

 For example, in a turn with bank angle of 45°, Vst is 19% higher than Vs.

 According to Federal Aviation Administration (FAA) terminology, the above example illustrates a so-called turning flight stall, while the term accelerated is used to indicate an accelerated turning stall only, that is, a turning flight stall where the airspeed decreases at a given rate.

-Accelerated stalls also pose a risk in powerful propeller aircraft with a tendency to roll in reaction to engine torque.
-When such an aircraft is flying close to its stall speed in straight and level flight, the sudden application of full power may roll the aircraft and create the same aerodynamic conditions that induce an accelerated stall in turning flight.
-An aircraft that displays this rolling tendency is the Mitsubishi MU-2; pilots of this aircraft are trained to avoid sudden and drastic increases in power at low altitude and low airspeed, as an accelerated stall under these conditions is very difficult to safely recover from.
+The tendency of powerful propeller aircraft to roll in reaction to engine torque creates a risk of accelerated stalls.
+When an aircraft such as a Mitsubishi MU-2 is flying close to its stall speed, the sudden application of full power may cause it to roll, creating the same aerodynamic conditions that induce an accelerated stall in turning flight even if the pilot did not deliberately initiate a turn.
+Pilots of such aircraft are trained to avoid sudden and drastic increases in power at low altitude and low airspeed as it may be difficult to recover from an accelerated stall under these conditions.

+During a canyon escape turn, the load factor and stall speed both increase.
+An accelerated stall may happen if a pilot does not keep proper track of their airspeed.
+The crash of a Cessna 152 near Harrison Lake, British Columbia occurred due to a stall while trying to escape a box canyon.

 A notable example of an air accident involving a low-altitude turning flight stall is the 1994 Fairchild Air Force Base B-52 crash.

 Types

 Dynamic stall

 Dynamic stall is a non-linear unsteady aerodynamic effect that occurs when airfoils rapidly change the angle of attack.
 The rapid change can cause a strong vortex to be shed from the leading edge of the aerofoil, and travel backwards above the wing.
 The vortex, containing high-velocity airflows, briefly increases the lift produced by the wing.
 As soon as it passes behind the trailing edge, however, the lift reduces dramatically, and the wing is in normal stall.

 Dynamic stall is an effect most associated with helicopters and flapping wings, though also occurs in wind turbines, and due to gusting airflow.
 During forward flight, some regions of a helicopter blade may incur flow that reverses (compared to the direction of blade movement), and thus includes rapidly changing angles of attack.
-Oscillating (flapping) wings, such as those of insects like the bumblebee—may rely almost entirely on dynamic stall for lift production, provided the oscillations are fast compared to the speed of flight, and the angle of the wing changes rapidly compared to airflow direction.
+Oscillating (flapping) wings, such as those of insects like the bumblebee, may rely almost entirely on dynamic stall for lift production, provided the oscillations are fast compared to the speed of flight, and the angle of the wing changes rapidly compared to airflow direction.

 Stall delay can occur on airfoils subject to a high angle of attack and a three-dimensional flow.
 When the angle of attack on an airfoil is increasing rapidly, the flow will remain substantially attached to the airfoil to a significantly higher angle of attack than can be achieved in steady-state conditions.
 As a result, the stall is delayed momentarily and a lift coefficient significantly higher than the steady-state maximum is achieved.
 The effect was first noticed on propellers.